Everything you need to know about RO water, Shrimp Minerals and TDS

 Liquid Minerals vs Powdered Minerals

-Shrimp minerals for remineralization comes in two common forms.
+Shrimp minerals for remineralization come in two common forms.
 Liquid and dried powders.
-Each has their own pro's and con's.
+Each has its own pros and cons.
 Below is a quick reference table to compare the two different types.

 |Powdered Minerals||Liquid Minerals|

 |More concentrated.||Less concentrated.|